Sanying line

-The Sanying or Light Blue line (三鶯線 (Sānyīng xiàn); code LB) is a light metro line under construction in New Taipei City, Taiwan.
-Upon completion, the line will be 14.29 km long and will have 12 stations and one depot.
-It will run from Dingpu Station on the Bannan line along Zhongyang Road to Sanxia District, and then cross National Freeway No. 3 to Yingge District.
+The Sanying or Light Blue line (三鶯線 (Sānyīng xiàn); code LB) is a light metro line in New Taipei City, Taiwan.
+Its name is formed from the first chinese characters of Sanxia and Yingge.
+This line is 14.29 km long and has 12 stations and one depot.
+It runs from Dingpu Station on the Bannan line along Zhongyang Road to Sanxia District, and then crosses National Freeway No. 3 to Yingge District.

+Soon, this line will extend into Taoyuan (Danan station).

 History

 Approval for the construction of the line was given by the central government on 2 June 2015.

 A turnkey contract was signed with Hitachi Rail STS and Hitachi Rail Italy as members of the ARH consortium on 21 June 2016.
 As leader of the consortium, Hitachi Rail STS's scope of work included the supply of train control technology and all the electromechanical systems for an equivalent value of €219.8 million (VAT excluded).
 Hitachi's scope of work included the design and manufacture of 29 two-car trains.

-The main project started construction on 21 July 2016 and is planned to open to traffic in March 2026.
+The main project started construction on 21 July 2016 and was opened to traffic on 30 June 2026.

-As of November 16, 2025, construction is 88.06% complete according to the Department of Rapid Transit Systems, New Taipei City Government.